Tinkerforge/generators/perl/readme.txt

-You can also use the source directly, just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from, "examples/brick/stepper/example_configuration.pl")
+You can also use the source directly, just create a folder for your project and copy the Tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper configuration example from, examples/brick/stepper/example_configuration.pl)

  example_folder/
   -> Tinkerforge/
   -> example_configuration.pl

-we have to add a line on top of the file ("example_configuration.pl"):
+You have to add a line on top of the file example_configuration.pl:

  use lib './';